cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-fixed autoassembler replacing words in quoted strings fixed processwatcher not getting a proper PID fixed hotkeys triggering changed/unganged for types they aren't supposed to
+fixed autoassembler replacing words in quoted strings fixed processwatcher not getting a proper PID fixed hotkeys triggering changed/unganged for types they aren't supposed to fixed showing dr2, dr3 and dr4 types in the threadlist

 lua:
   New functions: